-Put the answer in your buy box in a succinct and compelling sentence.
+Put the answers in your buy box in a few succinct and compelling sentences.
 Remember, this is perhaps the most critical part of your ecommerce product page.
 So take advantage of the opportunity to remind people why they should buy.
 It could mean the difference between winning a sale or losing one.

 Is your website content costing you sales?
 Learn how to improve your website copy with our free, curated list of high-impact articles.

 7. Choose call-to-action text

 Now let’s narrow in on the single most important element within your buy box: the Buy button.